Half Term: 25 October – 29 October.

 School will welcome back pupils and students on Monday 01 November 2021.

-We want our students to be able to participate fully in the world when they leave us, to understand how fragile the rights and freedoms some enjoy today are so that they can play a part in shaping our society in the coming years for the better.
-We want our students to have developed skills of research, analysis and communication that will set them up for life.
+We want our pupils and students to develop to be the best historian they can.
+We want our pupils and students to be able to participate fully in the world when they leave us, to understand how fragile the rights and freedoms some enjoy today are so that they can play a part in shaping our society in the coming years for the better.
+We want them to have developed skills of research, analysis and communication that will set them up for life.

 Mr J Ward